xinthink/xinthink.github.com/_posts/gradle/2017-11-11-defining-dependencies-in-gradle-kotlin-dsl.md

 }
 ```

-This is the most concise syntax I can achieve. optionally, the dependencies can be grouped recursively, with no limit.
+This is the most concise syntax I can achieve.
+Optionally, the dependencies can be grouped recursively, with no limit.

-The following is how we retrieve the dependencies later, please notice that a dot (`.`) operator can be used to access grouped dependency, *square brackets* are also supported:
+The following is how we retrieve the dependencies later, please notice that a *dot* (`.`) operator can be used to access grouped dependencies, *square brackets* are also supported:

 ```kotlin
 // Dependency retrieval